zli117/Evolution/README.md

 * Each edge's `end_vertex` should point to the the end vertex of this edge, when the edge is in the graph

-This invariants are thoroughly tested in the corresponding unit tests [test/complex_edge_test.py](test/complex_edge_test.py) and [test/mutatble_edge_test.py](test/mutable_edge_test.py).
+These invariants are thoroughly tested in the corresponding unit tests [test/complex_edge_test.py](test/complex_edge_test.py) and [test/mutatble_edge_test.py](test/mutable_edge_test.py).
 For more details about the hierarchical graph, take a look at Figure 1 in